Maze: South Africa

 Chartwell Castle in Johannesburg claims to have the biggest known uninterrupted hedgerow maze in the Southern world, with over 900 conifers.
 It covers about 6000 sq.m. (approximately 1.5 acres), which is around 5 times bigger than The Hampton Court Maze.
 The center is about 12m × 12m.
 The maze was designed and laid out by Conrad Penny.

+Caribbean

+Cuba

+The colonial city of Camagüey, Cuba, founded in 1528, layout resembles a real maze, with narrow, short streets always turning in one direction or another.
+After pirate Henry Morgan burned the city in the 17th century, it was designed like a maze so attackers would find it hard to move around inside the city.
+It is a UNESCO World Heritage Site.